RedFlag2017/ovm_tutorial/README.md

 # ovm_tutorial
-This a tutorial for OVM (Open Verification Methodology) testbench .
+This is a tutorial for OVM (Open Verification Methodology) testbench .
 OVM is very similar to UVM(Universal Verification Methodology).

 # How to Run